Malaysia–Singapore border: History

 Johore Territorial Waters (Agreement) Act of 1928.

 On 31 August 1957, the Federation of Malaya, which included Johor, became independent and the Johor–Singapore border became an international border between Malaya and Singapore.
-On 16 September 1963, Malay and Singapore merged into Malaysia, rendering the border between two component states of Malaysia.
+On 16 September 1963, Malaya and Singapore merged into Malaysia, rendering the border between two component states of Malaysia.
 The border again became an international border when Singapore was expelled from Malaysia on 9 August 1965, becoming independent.

 On 7 August 1995 the two countries signed the Agreement Between the Government of Malaysia and the Government of the Republic of Singapore to Delimit Precisely the Territorial Waters Boundary in Accordance with the Straits Settlement and Johore Territorial Waters Agreement 1927, precisely delineating the border along the thalweg of the Straits of Johor.
 This border is formed from 72 straight line segments.

 COVID-19 pandemic

 On 16 March 2020, both the Malaysian and Singaporean governments announced that both Malaysia and Singapore would implement border restrictions in response to the COVID-19 pandemic.
 This border closure would last for approximately two years, with exceptions given for cargo goods.

 On 1 April 2022, Malaysian Prime Minister Ismail Sabri Yaakob and Singaporean Prime Minister Lee Hsien Loong both announced that two countries' borders had officially reopened as COVID-19 Omicron cases had declined in both countries.
 Two years after the full closure, the Causeway and Second Link were finally reopened at both sides to all forms of private transportation.
-Travellers will have to be fully vaccinated, while unvaccinated children under the age of 12 will have to accompanied by a fully-vaccinated guardian.
-Travellers can cross the Malaysia-Singapore border for the purposes of family, business, and recreational trips.
-The flow of cargo, goods, and food supplies has since carried on as per normal.
+Travellers had to be fully vaccinated, while unvaccinated children under the age of 12 was to be accompanied by a fully-vaccinated guardian.
+Travellers can cross the Malaysia–Singapore border for the purposes of family, business, and recreational trips.
+Since 2023, the flow of cargo, goods, and food supplies has returned to normal levels seen prior to the pandemic.